 in the Book of Exodus, it is written that God says (Exodus 17, 14) – “I will utterly wipe out the remembrance of Amalek from under heaven”.
 In the Book of Deuteronomy (25, 19) it is a commandment incumbent upon the people Israel to wipe out the memory of Amalek – “you shall wipe out the remembrance of Amalek from under heaven”.
 This commandment has been widely understood, and in my eyes widely misunderstood, as a commandment to exterminate the Amalekite people.
 This is indeed the way that Samuel the prophet understands the command in telling Saul, the first king of Israel (1 Samuel 15, 3) – “Now go and smite Amalek, and utterly destroy all that they have, and spare them not, but slay both man and woman, infant and suckling, ox and sheep, camel and ass”.
-In the Book of Samuel (1 Samuel 15, 2), though, it is written that Samuel says that God has commanded the extermination of the Amalekites – but, the Book of Samuel does not say that God has so commanded.
+However, in the Book of Samuel (1 Samuel 15, 2), it is written that Samuel says that God has commanded the extermination of the Amalekites – and, not that God has so commanded.

 The great example of a Biblical prophet who in the plain meaning of Scripture misunderstands the will of God is the prophet Jonah.
 Jonah is commanded by God to preach against the wickedness of the city of Ninveh, which was an enemy of the Israelites.
 However, the people of Ninveh repent, and God decides not to destroy the city.
 Jonah becomes distressed that God does not destroy the city.
 As a person of truth (and, in the opening verse of the Book of Jonah, Jonah is called Jonah the son of Amitay, and the name Amitay contains within it the term truth), Jonah is distressed that strict justice is not being served, for Ninveh is deserving of punishment for its wickedness.
 When waiting to see what will happen to the city, God makes a plant grow to shelter Jonah from the sun, and then causes the plant to shrivel up, grieving Jonah.
 The book concludes with God telling Jonah that if he is concerned about a plant, which he did not work for or grow, should not God be concerned about Ninveh!
 Thus, the book concludes with God teaching Jonah that God is much more a God of caring and compassion than strict justice and truth.